Louise C. Showe, Ph.D.

 - 215-898-3791, Office

-Showe first joined The Wistar Institute in 1983 as an assistant professor.
-She received her bachelor’s degree in biology from Wilkes College (PA) and her master’s in developmental biology from Temple University.
-After gaining her Ph.D. in biology from the University of Pennsylvania, she moved to Europe to do her post-doctoral studies at the Biozentrum der Universitat, Basel, Switzerland.
-She is presently the Scientific Director of the Wistar Bioinformatics and Genomic Core facilities and she is also the associate director for genomics of the newly established Center for Systems and Computational Biology at The Wistar Institute.
-Showe was awarded one of the first ten National Cancer Institute Director’s Challenge grants to create new molecular criteria for the classification of cancers.
+Louise Showe received her bachelor’s degree in biology from Wilkes College (PA) and her master’s in developmental biology from Temple University.
+After gaining her Ph.D. in biology from the University of Pennsylvania, she moved to Europe to do her postdoctoral studies at the Biozentrum der Universitat, Basel, Switzerland.
+Dr. Showe joined The Wistar Institute in 1983 as an assistant professor.
+She is presently a Professor in the Molecular and Cellular Oncogenesis program and the Scientific Director of the Wistar Bioinformatics and Genomics Shared Resources.
+She is also the associate director of the Wistar Center for Systems and Computational Biology.
+Showe was awarded one of the first ten National Cancer Institute Director’s Challenge grants to create new molecular criteria for the classification of cancers using microarrays and is presently funded by the Early Detection Research Network (EDRN) to continue this work.
+The technology has been licensed by Oncocyte.

-Showe’s current research interests have focused on using the power of functional genomics to better understand disease processes with an emphasis on the immune system and cancer.
-In addition, her laboratory has actively contributed to the development of bioinformatics at The Wistar Institute, focusing on the analysis of microarray data, simultaneously measures and compares the expression of thousands of genes in normal and diseased tissues as well as the the development of methods to identify small regulatory RNAs (microRNAs) and the coding genes they regulate.
+Showe’s current research interests have focused on using genomics-based approaches and big data to better understand disease processes with an emphasis on the immune system and cancer.
+In addition, her laboratory has actively contributed to the development of genomics and bioinformatics at The Wistar Institute, focusing on the implementation of new methods for the generation and analysis of large and complex datasets.

-Among her most recent work is the identification of biomarkers in the blood that indicate the presence of early-stage lung tumors in high risk populations of smokers and ex-smokers, and the changes in the immune system that occur when those lung tumors are removed.
-They have also used blood gene expression patterns to identify lung cancer patients likely to relapse after lung surgery.
-Additional studies have also investigated gene expression patterns in malignant and normal immune cells of CTCL patients in response to different treatments both in vivo and in vitro, including studies of patients with HIV.
-Her laboratory has also investigated gene expression patterns associated with infection with Chlamydia pneumoniae, which has been implicated in atherosclerosis and with the University of Fairbanks they are studying how hibernating black bears modify gene expression in various tissues during hibernation.
+Among her most recent work is the identification of biomarkers in the blood that indicate the presence of early-stage lung tumors in high risk populations of smokers and ex-smokers with the goal of developing non-invasive tests that will help to determine whether the large numbers of lung nodules detected by the growing numbers of LDCT scans being carried out each year.
+They have also used blood gene expression patterns to identify patterns that indicate which lung cancer patients are more likely to relapse after lung surgery, alerting clinicians to re-evaluate further treatment options.
+Additional studies have also investigated gene expression patterns in malignant and normal immune cells of CTCL patients in response to different treatments both in vivo and in vitro.
+The group’s diverse interests are shown by a long-term collaboration with the University of Fairbanks to study how hibernating black bears modify gene expression in various tissues during hibernation and her work with the University of Nottingham on multiple sclerosis.

-8 - Showe MK, Vachani A, Kossenkov AV, Yousef M, Nichols C, et al., Speicher D, Rom WN, Albelda S, Showe LC., Gene expression profiles in peripheral blood mononuclear cells can distinguish patients with non-small cell lung cancer from patients with nonmalignant lung disease., Cancer Research.
+2 - Showe MK, Vachani A, Kossenkov AV, Yousef M, Nichols C, et al., Speicher D, Rom WN, Albelda S, Showe LC.
+Gene expression profiles in peripheral blood mononuclear cells can distinguish patients with non-small cell lung cancer from patients with nonmalignant lung disease.
+Cancer Research.
 2009 Dec 15;69(24):9202-10., 19951989